 Exercise - Set up the structure of your web app

-Create a new folder
+Create a new folder for your website

 When you open Visual Studio Code, the Welcome page opens.
-Notice you can create a new file or open a folder.
-You can also accomplish this by going to File > New File.
+Notice that you can create a new file or open a folder in the Start list.

 Create some files

-Repeat the preceding steps to create two more files,
+Repeat the preceding steps to create two more files:

 Install extensions or packages